jha-lab/ECE477-2025/README.md

 Your goal is to implement SCANN Scheme A. This is a constructive approach.
 We start with a seed architecture that has a small number of hidden neurons.
 Using an iterative process, we apply connection growth and neuron growth to grow the network size.
 We have a maximum number of neurons that we cannot exceed (this is one of the hyperparameters).

+**Assignment 3: TUTOR**

+For this project, you will implement the TUTOR framework to train accurate deep neural networks with limited data and optimized computational resources.
+The workflow includes generating synthetic data using KDE and GMM methods, validating it with semantic integrity classifiers, labeling synthetic data with a random forest classifier, and training baseline models on real data.
+You will then apply Scheme A: pretraining on synthetic data followed by final training on real data, to demonstrate the benefits of this approach.

 **Assignment 4: CovidDeep**

 For this project, you will train deep neural networks on data obtained from COVID-19 patients to predict if the patient is healthy or has COVID-19.
 This includes three steps: